2022 Wild West Shootout!

 If you’re unsure about anything, pause the clock and call the TD.

-Legal moves are observed, which means if either player sees an illegal move, it is your obligation to call it out, regardless if it favors you or not.
+Legal moves are observed, which means if either player sees an illegal move, it is your obligation to call it out, regardless of if it favors you or not.
 That’s the honor side of backgammon.

 If an illegal play has been made, just be calm and indicate the illegal move.
 If the move is not corrected, pause the clock and call the TD.